xpack/web-jekyll/pages/vscode/quick-start.md

 The project creation requires an empty folder.
 The xPack extension asks the user for the location of this folder.

-In this example, a folder called `tmp/hello` in the user home folder is used.
+In this example, a folder called `tmp/hello` in the user home folder is used, but any location is good as well:

 ![Create Hello folder]({{ site.baseurl }}/assets/images/2021/create-folder.png)